The Skysnag Blog

 Although the basic idea behind BIMI seems straightforward, there are a few essential components you’ll need to set up:

-- Authentication of your emails with SPF, DKIM, and DMARC
+• Authentication of your emails with SPF, DKIM, and DMARC

-- Access to your domain name servers to set up a new BIMI DNS entry
+• Access to your domain name servers to set up a new BIMI DNS entry

-- An SVG file of your logo
+• An SVG file of your logo

-How to create a BIMI record
+How to implement BIMI

-Because uniformity is BIMI’s ultimate goal, publishing an SPF, DKIM, and DMARC record is the essential prerequisite.
-To guarantee uniformity among mailbox providers, logos must also adhere to certain graphical requirements.
+Because uniformity is BIMI’s ultimate goal, publishing an SPF, DKIM, and enforced DMARC record is the essential prerequisite.
+Verify your compliance with all email security protocols necessary for BIMI.

 Why does BIMI matter for Email Marketing?